 Avoiding Common Mistakes

-If you want to cut sugar without sacrificing flavor, honey works in a 3:4 ratio (3/4 cup honey for every 1 cup sugar).
-Monk fruit sweetener is a zero-calorie swap that holds up well in baked fillings.
+Cutting sugar without losing flavor is doable, too.
+Honey works at a 3:4 ratio — 3/4 cup honey for every full cup of sugar called for.
+Monk fruit sweetener is another option, zero calories, and it actually holds up well once baked into a filling.
 Neither option is magic, but they work better than you’d expect.

 Pair this with a lighter savory main — something like a Chinese chicken and cabbage stir-fry — and the dessert feels earned rather than excessive.